-The holidays are nearly here, and rather than succumb to the same old Christmas music, why not explore Pacific Northwest artists from the not-too-distant past who put out some really interesting Christmas music over the years?
+The holidays are here, and rather than succumb to the same old Christmas music, why not explore Pacific Northwest artists from the not-too-distant past who put out some really interesting Christmas music over the years?

 Last picture show?
 North Bend Theatre for sale

-And no offense to Tacoma-born and Spokane-raised Bing Crosby or Burl Ives (who spent his twilight years in Anacortes) or other well-known Northwest artists not featured in this roundup.
+No offense to Tacoma-born and Spokane-raised Bing Crosby or Burl Ives (who spent his twilight years in Anacortes) or other well-known Northwest artists not featured in this roundup.
 Those guys get plenty of well-deserved airplay already.